Marc Reeves, The Birmingham Post and Five fine questions on blogging.

 Undoubtedly a lot of learning and invention to come.
 I’m not sure though tha professional journalists have idiosyncracies that remain unique to their profession or necessarily at odds with blogging.
 What sort of things did you have in mind?

-9. Paul Groves Says:
+8. Paul Groves says:

 Nick: Hhhhmmm…I’m thinking of the way journalists work I guess.
 There probably is a fair bit of overlap with blogging but I’ve always felt the atmosphere in a typical newsroom (no matter what size it is) is very different to any other “office” environment.
 It shapes the way journalists think and work, there is a pack mentality and yet journalists prefer to be regarded as individuals.
 There is still also this belief amongst some journalists that they should be dictating to readers, not listening to what they have to say.